 The crucifixion scene was really scary.
 We were in the middle of the desert and while we were setting up, these dark clouds came out of nowhere and this cold wind started blowing really hard.
 Just as Ted got up on the cross, at the horizon, there was this little sliver of light that started to lift and the sun started to come through.
 I get chills thinking about it, it was really scary.

-We had mainly an English crew, they were great.
+We had mainly an English crew, and they were great.
 We didn’t really have any bad incidents at the time.
 We did have a convoy of the Israeli army.
-This was right after the Six Day War and Israel had just defeated Egypt and took control of the area we were in.
+This was right after the Six-Day War and Israel had just defeated Egypt and taken control of the area we were in.
 There were all kinds of tank tracks in the background and lots of guys carried guns all over Israel.
 While we were in Israel, the Israeli hostages were taken in the Olympics, so we stopped shooting for a week.
 It was really an awful event.
 Arafat was one of the terrorists who did that.
 After shooting the movie, I never went back to the Broadway show.

 Q. What did you think about the movie overall?

 A. I liked the movie.
 It’s great, so absolutely unique.
 Nothing had ever been done quite like it.
 There were a couple of things like it, but they weren’t as radically edgy.
-There wasn’t the religious-political cutting edge line that JCS crossed.
+There wasn’t the religious-political cutting-edge line that JCS crossed.

 Q. How did you approach the character of Annas?
-Quite a bit of your voice parts were soft falsetto while some were full voiced yells.
+Quite a bit of your voice parts were soft falsetto while some were full-voiced yells.
 How do you picture Annas?